pburakov/cs/README.md

 ## Usage Notes
 I often use single-letter variables, because that is how they appear in the most academic descriptions.
 Python comes very close to pseudo-code, often used in these books.
-In my subjective opinion, such notation forces reader to deeply understanding of an algorithm.
+In my subjective opinion, such notation forces reader to a deeper understanding of an algorithm.

 Please note, that all methods and classes have **documentation** and a brief description